 Iconic Marcal sign falls during icy factory fire

-ELMWOOD PARK — Fire crews remained all night at a fire at the Marcal Paper factory that grew to 10 alarms.
+ELMWOOD PARK — Fire crews remained all night at a fire at the Marcal Paper factory.
+A cause of the fire has not yet been determined.

-Fire crews from around the area were called late Wednesday afternoon to the Marcal Paper Mills in Elmwood Park.
-They battled the blaze for several hours amid frigid temperatures, but were unable to save the structure, which is being allowed to burn itself out.
+More than 100 firefighters from around the area were called late Wednesday afternoon to the Marcal Paper Mills in Elmwood Park.
+They battled the blaze for several hours amid frigid temperatures but were unable to save the structure, which was allowed to burn itself out.

+Fire Chief Bill Shadwell said Thursday morning that the fire was brought under control about 2 a.m.
+The chief hopes that demolition crews will get to work to work on Thursday in order to eliminate the threat of hotspots in the debris from flaring up.

-The iconic, neon "Marcal" sign that has been atop the building since the 1940s collapsed late Wednesday night when the roof caved in.
+The neon "Marcal" sign that has been atop the building since the 1940s collapsed late Wednesday night when the roof caved in.
+Shadwell said about 90 percent of the building was destroyed.

-Roughly 200 people work at the mill, but it's not clear how many were there when the fire broke out.
+Rob Baron, president and CEO of Soundview Paper Company, said none of the roughly 200 people who work at the mill were working at the time of the fire.

+Shadwell said lots of “hazardous icing conditions” remain from the hydrants and water used to put out the flames.
+Public works crews have had problems getting rid of it because of the cold.

+He expected exits off Route 80 to remain closed at least through Thursday.

+Gov. Phil Murphy was scheduled to visit the site on Thursday afternoon.

-The biggest challenge for the firefighters is the bitter, 5-degree temperatures and the wind that makes it feel even colder.
+The biggest challenge for the firefighters was the bitter, 5-degree temperatures and the wind that makes it feel even colder.

+Shadwell said the fire would have been knocked down in a couple of hours with minimal damage under normal circumstances.

+Chief Meteorologist Dan Zarrow said sustained winds were measured at 28 mph at Teterboro, the nearest recording station to Elmwood Park.

+Edwin Donnelly, New Jersey Firefighters Mutual Benevolent Association president, said there is no special equipment used during a fire in cold conditions.

 "Our job is tough enough on a sunny day.
 You couple in the elements of the weather and the bitter cold, we had big-time problems with the water.
-We were bringing in water from different grids from different counties and different towns and had big-time freezing problems," Edwin Donnelly, New Jersey Firefighters Mutual Benevolent Association president, told New Jersey 101.5.
+We were bringing in water from different grids from different counties and different towns and had big-time freezing problems," Donnelly told New Jersey 101.5.

-Donnelly said there is no special equipment used during a fire in cold conditions.

-"Our equipment is the same whether it's 100 degrees or minus-10 degrees.
-Our equipment is our equipment," he said.
+He said the equipment used and worn is the same whether it's 100 degrees or minus-10 degrees.

-More than 100 firefighters battled the blaze since it began around 5 p.m.
-Wednesday afternoon.

-More manpower is needed during cold weather fires, according to Donnelly, because the crews can't work for long periods of time.
+More manpower is needed during cold weather fires because firefighters can't work for long periods of time.
 They are monitored to make sure they stay healthy while on duty.

-No firefighters have been reported as being injured during the fire.
+No firefighters have been reported injured.

 The fire is the second reported this month at the site.
 Another large fire occurred there in 2017.